lukestein/stata-latex-workflows/readme.md

 # Packages for generating LaTeX output from Stata code

-A variety of packages (and manual techniques) are available for generating LaTeX output programmatically from Stata.
+A variety of packages (and manual techniques) are available for programmatically generating LaTeX output using Stata.

-Generally, automated approaches such as `estout`/`esttab` make it easier to quickly generate nearly-production-ready output, but it can be difficult (if not impossible) to implement significant customization.
+Generally, more automated approaches such as `estout`/`esttab` make it easy to quickly generate nearly-production-ready output, but make it more difficult (if not impossible) to implement significant customization.
 (That is, costs may be convex.)
-Automated approaches may also fit better with interactive/exploratory analysis, since attractively formatted output can also be displayed as Stata output or exported as simple text or csv files.
+Automated approaches may also work best with interactive and exploratory analysis, since attractively formatted results can also be displayed as Stata output or exported as simple text or csv files.

-Semi-automated approaches such as `json-this`/`coeftable` and `stata-tex` generally require manually created code to generate even simple tables, but their output is fully customizable.
+Semi-automated approaches such as `json-this`/`coeftable` and `stata-tex` generally require manually creating LaTeX code to generate even simple tables, but their output is fully customizable.
 (That is, costs may be concave.)
-These approaches sometimes involve saving calculated values in an external file before generating LaTeX output; while slightly more complicated, separating analysis from table generation has real advantages.
+These approaches can involve saving calculated values in an external file before generating LaTeX output; while slightly more complicated, this separation of analysis from table generation has real advantages.
 For example, saving calculated values
 - Allows restructured tables to be generated without re-running estimation commands;
 - Makes it easy to generate identically-structured tables with different samples, variable definitions, etc.;
 - Allows easy generation of alternate table versions, such as for a paper vs. a presentation;